freenas/freenas-docs/userguide/sharing.rst

    |                         |              |             |                                                                                                     |
    +-------------------------+--------------+-------------+-----------------------------------------------------------------------------------------------------+

-Here are some notes about :guilabel:`Advanced Mode` settings:
+Here are some notes about :guilabel:`ADVANCED MODE` settings:

 * Hostname lookups add some time to accessing the SMB share.
 If only using IP addresses, unset the :guilabel:`Hostnames lookups`